MADWIN11/ACD-APPCONTROLDELTA/README.md

 # Info

-made in russia and ukraine. developer: operating system tester, translate: radomyr, anton, bohdan, mdfile: zhh4eny
+made in ukraine, with love